patchypatch/CommonFirmware/README.md

 # Common Firmware
-Low-level firmware to be reused via git submodule in my projects.
+Low-level firmware reused via git submodule in my projects.

 ## Background
 Microcontrollers are affordable tools for implementing software in real-time, but each manufacturer has their own tool-chain.
 After graduating from engineering school, I went to my Cortex-M-based dev board.
 I wanted to develop microcontroller software in my free time to continue learning and to implement my ideas just for the sake of my creativity.